Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \subsubsection{Unheard sounds}

-In this experiment, all models are first trained with the same amount of RL steps without fine-tuning in each environment.
-Then, we test the models with sound commands that never appear during training.
+In this experiment, all models are first trained with the same amount of RL steps.
+Then, we test the models with sound commands that never appear during training (e.g. new speakers) without fine-tuning.
 We use this experiment to compare the performance of the models when the amount of data and the training steps are sufficient.
 For the iTHOR environment, the total training steps is 6 million (M), and the agent is tested within the training floor plans (Floor Plan 201 - 220).
-The total training steps is 3M for both the Kuka and the TurtleBot environments.
+The total training steps is 3M for the other two environments.

 From Table~\ref{tab:kuka_tb_test} and Table~\ref{tab:iTHOR_test}, we find that our method generalizes well in terms of different types of sound commands and robotic tasks.
-Our method achieves $1\% \sim 5\%$ higher success rates compared with RSI$\,$1 in all three environments, even though it has no access to ground-truth class labels or extrinsic reward functions during the whole RL training.
-We believe the reason is that RSI$\,$1 optimizes multiple losses jointly, which may cause biased gradients.
+Our method achieves $1\% \sim 5.5\%$ higher success rates compared with RSI in all three environments, even though it has no access to ground-truth class labels or extrinsic reward functions during the whole RL training.
+We believe the reason is that RSI optimizes multiple losses jointly, which may cause biased gradients.
 In contrast, our two-stage pipeline learns the two tasks separately, which benefits the training of both tasks.
-A common failure case for the iTHOR agent is that the agent is blocked by obstacles during its move to the correct target.

-From Table~\ref{tab:kuka_tb_test} and Table~\ref{tab:iTHOR_test}, the success rates for ``NoAux+SparseR'' baseline for all the environments are much lower than RSI$\,$1 and our method.
-The result suggests that the performance of RSI$\,$1 degrades significantly without unlimited ground-truth labels for its auxiliary losses and heavily hand-engineered reward function.
+The success rates for ``NoAux+SparseR'' baseline for all the environments are much lower than RSI and our method.
+The result suggests that the performance of RSI degrades significantly without unlimited ground-truth labels for its auxiliary losses and heavily hand-engineered reward function.
 In contrast, our method can perform better even with weaker supervision and fewer engineering efforts and is thus more general.

-From Table~\ref{tab:iTHOR_test}, The success rate for ``ASR+NLU+RSI$\,$1'' baseline is lower than both the RSI$\,$1 and our method.
-As mentioned in Sec.~\ref{sec:relatedA}, the pipeline is prone to intermediate errors and thus has lower success rate.
-This result justifies the usage of end-to-end SLU in RSI$\,$1 and our work.